Share this

 “Too high exposure of tacrolimus increases the risk of hypertension, post-transplant diabetes mellitus, and neurotoxicity, while acute rejection episodes and development of donor specific antibodies are associated with too low exposure.”

-During its research, the Oslo team performed a 12-hour pharmacokinetic investigational study in 27 renal transplant patients.
-Blood sampling occurred 13 times during the dose interval, using both standard venipuncture and microsampling.
 The Mitra microsample assay fulfilled the criteria on bioanalytical method validation, producing results comparable to those obtained through standard venipuncture.
-The team has published its full results for further study.
+The team published its full results for further study.
 Their influence on tacrolimus monitoring is likely to be substantial.

 “Therapeutic drug monitoring of Tacrolimus is usually performed using pre-dose concentrations, mostly due to practical reasons,” says Gustavsen.
 “However, a pre-dose concentration gives little information about systemic exposure, and area under the concentration versus time curve - AUC - has been suggested to be the best pharmacokinetic marker for therapeutic drug monitoring of tacrolimus.”
 So how do we measure it?

-The Oslo team found that the use of blood microsampling technology made the study run much more smoothly than anticipated.
-“After systematically patient training and guidance on the microsample procedure and handling, the patients performed several microsamples by themselves in an at-home setting.
-None of the patients reported any sampling difficulties, which indicate that the clinical application of Mitra microsampling is possible,” says Gustavsen.
+The Oslo team found that the use of remote blood microsampling devices made the study run much more smoothly than anticipated.
+“After systematic patient training and guidance on the microsample procedure and handling, the patients collected several microsamples by themselves in a home setting.
+None of the patients reported any sampling difficulties, which indicates that the clinical application of Mitra microsampling is possible,” says Gustavsen.

-“The use of microsampling in an at-home setting by patients themselves would simplify and improve the follow-up of renal transplant patients,” Gustavsen says.
-“This is a more patient-friendly way to obtain blood samples and will hopefully affect patient’s quality of life to the better.
+“The use of microsampling in at-home settings by patients themselves would simplify and improve the follow-up of renal transplant patients,” Gustavsen says.
+“This is a more patient-friendly way to obtain blood samples and will hopefully impact patients' quality of life for the better.
 After all, our goal is to give the best possible treatment to our patients.”

-Thus, blood microsampling via Mitra devices and VAMS technology creates better long-term conditions for transplant patients.
+Thus, blood microsampling using Mitra devices with volumetric absorptive microsampling technology creates better long-term conditions for transplant patients.
 Meanwhile, it opens new opportunities and pathways of care across the landscape of immunosuppressant monitoring and patient-centered medicine.

 Share this